-Track 9 - Work and the Commons

-This research track suggests rethinking the classical justifications of labour law and industrial relations.
-In the 'commons' model, the conflict between capital and labour gives way to forms of production and organisation where participation and solidarity are not endpoints, but aspects around which active citizenship and fair trade revolve, as market dynamics and property interests are given less relevance.
-This research track encourages an examination of case studies on collective action aimed at safeguarding the commons, while considering local sustainable development, active citizenship and critical consumption.
-The ultimate purpose is to assess the implications of this state of affairs where labour law and employee representation are concerned.

-Track 10 - Meaning, Motivation and Expectations: New Criteria for Job Evaluation?

-Frequent occupational transitions, new skills demand, increasing intellectual and relational work components, together with market instability, characterize the current world of work, while introducing new evaluation criteria impacts workers' perceptions about their work.
-Thus, personal satisfaction, the significance of one's work, personal and professional growth opportunities are now further criteria for assessing the value of work, which add to traditional economic ones.
+Frequent occupational transitions, new skills demand, increasing intellectual and relational work components, together with market instability, characterize the current world of work, while introducing new evaluation criteria impacts workers' perceptions of their work.
+Thus, satisfaction, the significance of one's work, personal and professional growth opportunities are now further criteria used for assessing the value of work, which add to traditional economic ones.
 The underlying reasons behind occupational and career choices are therefore the focus of this track.

-DEADLINES

-- Abstracts can be submitted between 1 February 2020 and 31 July 2020 - Speakers will be notified by 14 September 2020 - Authors must confirm their participation in the conference by 16 October 2020 - The final version of papers must be sent by 11 December 2020

-GUIDELINES FOR ABSTRACT SUBMISSION

-Abstracts must be submitted online through the Abstract Submission Portal, which also contains detailed instructions for abstract submission.

-SCIENTIFIC COMMITTEE

-Members of the ADAPT International Scientific Committee

-PAPERS

-The best papers presented at the conference will be selected and, depending on the topic, evaluated for publication in Professionalità Studi, Diritto delle Relazioni Industriali and E-Journal of International and Comparative Labour Studies.
+Track 10 - Occupational Health and Safety: Developments, Risks and Skills Also because of the pandemic, attention has been given to occupational health and safety (OHS) in the public and scientific debate.
+Discussions concerned ways to ensure workers higher levels of safety, adopting new rules agreed upon between unions and employers.
+The aim of this track is to examine OHS from different perspectives, considering for example those managing safety issues, new risks and occupational diseases, prevention and training.
+DEADLINES - Abstracts can be submitted between 7 June and 13 August 2021 - Speakers will be notified by 17 September 2021 - Authors must confirm their participation in the conference by 15 October 2021 - The final version of papers must be sent by 10 December 2021 GUIDELINES FOR ABSTRACT SUBMISSION Abstracts must be submitted online through the Abstract Submission Portal, which also contains detailed instructions for abstract submission.
+SCIENTIFIC COMMITTEE Members of the ADAPT International Scientific Committee PAPERS The best papers presented at the conference will be selected and, depending on the topic, evaluated for publication in Diritto delle Relazioni Industriali, E-Journal of International and Comparative Labour Studies, Professionalità Studi and Revista Internacional y Comparada de Relaciones Laborales y Derecho del Empleo.
 Editors will also consider for publication the papers by those who are unable to attend the conference but are willing to provide their contribution just the same.

-COSTS

-Participation in the conference is free.
+COSTS Participation in the conference is free.
 Participants must bear the expenses of travel and accommodation.
 A limited number of grants to cover a part of the travel costs will be made available for students or doctoral students whose abstracts present original and valuable research.

-DO YOU NEED ASSISTANCE?

-For inquiries, make contact with the Speaker & Abstracts Manager by sending a mail to internationalconference2020@adapt.it.

-STAY CONNECTED

-Updates and news about the 2020 ADAPT International Conference will be provided through the official event website internationalconference.adapt.it and via social networks (@ADAPT_Bulletin - @adaptland).
+FURTHER INFORMATION For inquiries, make contact with the Speaker & Abstracts Manager by sending a mail to internationalconference2021@adapt.it.
+STAY CONNECTED Updates and news about the 2021 ADAPT International Conference will be provided through the official event website internationalconference.adapt.it and via social networks (@ADAPT_Bulletin - @adaptland).